oToToT/gulp-feather/README.md

 ## What is gulp-feather

-This package allows you to use [Feather](https://github.com/feathericons/feather) without executing any JavaScript on the client-side, by rendereing icons on the server-side using [gulp](https://gulpjs.com/).
+This package allows you to use [Feather](https://github.com/feathericons/feather) without executing any JavaScript on the client-side by rendereing icons on the server-side using [jsdom](https://github.com/jsdom/jsdom) with [gulp](https://gulpjs.com/).

 ## Install